 This will grind up food into smaller bits, making it easier for a septic tank to process.

-Best Garbage Disposals for Septic Systems: More Breakdown Power
+Best Garbage Disposals for Septic Systems (our top 3 picks)

 All three of these disposals have a measure of strength and power that goes beyond the garbage disposals we'd normally recommend.